Sri Lankan cuisine: Malay achcharu

-Malay achcharu, also known as Sri Lankan Malay pickle or simply as achcharu is a dish that originated from the local Malay community and is now widely popular among all ethnic groups in the country.
+Malay achcharu, also known as Sri Lankan Malay pickle or simply as achcharu, is a dish that originated from the local Malay community and is now widely popular among all ethnic groups in the country.
 It is a selection of vegetables in a pickled sauce and blends sweet, sour and spicy flavours.

 Sri Lankan Chinese

-Chinese restaurants have been staple dining-out options for many Sri Lankans, especially in Colombo, since the 1940s.
+Chinese restaurants have been common in Sri Lanka, especially in Colombo, since the 1940s.
 Over time, the cuisine was adapted to suit the local palate, and Sri Lankan Chinese food was born.
-Several dishes and condiments - such as Hot butter cuttlefish and Chinese Chili paste - have become firm local favorites and are commonly found in most restaurants and supermarkets.
+Several dishes and condiments—such as Hot butter cuttlefish and Chinese Chilli paste—are commonly found in most restaurants and supermarkets.

 Babath

 Babath or offal consists of the stomach of cattle or goats.
 It is cooked as a curry or deep fried and eaten with rice or more famously with Pittu.
 Its origins are associated with the Sri Lankan Malay community but it is very common among the Moors community as well.
 The preparation of babath also consists of Kodal or the intestines of the animal.